 My kite doesn't fly over head:

 Your front lines (black sleeving) are too long.

-Pull on your power adjustment strap or reconnect your front lines on central leader line by reattaching the front line to a knot closer to your bar.
+Pull down the power and reengage in the cleat.
+If not enough move the front line one knot down on the front leader line.

 My kite turns better to one side: